Milestone Guidelines and How to Propose a Milestone

 vi) Have you included a 200-250 word abstract in the proposal describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review?
 The abstract must be included in the proposal prior to the proposal being submitted.
 It is strongly recommended that the abstract be created as early as possible in the proposal process.

-viii) Have you supplied the names and emails of four possible objective expert reviewers for your proposal to IEEE History Center staff Milestones Administrator?
+viii) Have you supplied the names and emails of four possible objective expert reviewers for your proposal to IEEE History Center staff Milestones Administrator ieee-history@ieee.org?
 The proposers shall not contact the suggested reviewers.
-The IEEE advocate shall contact the suggested expert reviewers and confirm that the suggested expert reviewers have no conflicts of interest (e.g. not worked for a company or a team involved in the achievement being proposed, not published with the proposer(s), nor had a project related to the achievement funded).
+The IEEE advocate shall contact the suggested expert reviewers Sample letter to experts and confirm that the suggested expert reviewers have no conflicts of interest (e.g. not worked for a company or a team involved in the achievement being proposed, not published with the proposer(s), nor had a project related to the achievement funded).
 Preferably a set of experts should be international, not from the same country.
 The advocate will evaluate their qualifications to the best extent possible.
 The IEEE advocate would always have the option of choosing different reviewer(s).

 ix) Have you included with your reviewer recommendation to the IEEE History Center Staff Milestones Administrator the IEEE technical societies or technical councils within whose fields of interest the Milestone proposal resides?